simsam8/inf265_project3/report.md

 ### Dataset

-The conjugation dataset is based on the generated embedding dataset.
-We only include targets that are _be_, _am_, _are_, _is_, _was_, _were_, _been_, _being_, _have_, _has_, _had_, _having_.
+The conjugation dataset is a subset of the generated embedding dataset, such that we only include the words/tokens _be_, _am_, _are_, _is_, _was_, _were_, _been_, _being_, _have_, _has_, _had_ and _having_ as targets.
-The training data contains 190,515 context, target pairs.
+The training dataset contains 190,515 context, target pairs.

-The context size/sequence length refers to the total size of context.
+In this case, the _context size_/_sequence length_ refers to the total size of the context window.

 ### Model architectures

-We have defined three architectures for the conjugation task, `SimpleMLP`, `AttentionMLP`, and `ConjugationRNN`.
+We have defined three network architectures for the conjugation task; `SimpleMLP`, `AttentionMLP`, and `ConjugationRNN`.
-Each model has an embedding layer as its first layer, which is frozen during initalization.
+Each architecture has an embedding layer as its first layer, which is frozen during initalization.
-Additionally each architecture includes a parameter for the max length of the input sequence.
+Additionally, they each includes a parameter for the max length of the input sequence.

-The `SimpleMLP` contains three fully connected layers after the embedding layer.
+`SimpleMLP` contains three fully connected layers after the embedding layer.
-The first linear layer takes an input of size `embedding_dim*max_len`.
-The last layer has an output size of 12, corresponding to the number of possible conjugations.
+The first linear layer takes an input of size `embedding_dim*max_len`, while the final layer has an output size of 12, corresponding to the number of possible conjugations.
 All sizes of the layers in between are adjustable.
-Relu is used as activation function, and the output layer is not passed through any activation function.
+`ReLU` is used as activation function for the hidden layers, while the final layer simply outputs the logits without any activation function.

-The `AttentionMLP` contains a positional encoding layer, a multi-head attention layer, and a fully connected layer.
+The `AttentionMLP` architecture contains a positional encoding layer, a multi-head attention layer, and a fully connected layer.
 The multi-head attention layer is implemented by chaining multiple `SingleHead` layer using `nn.ModuleList`, and then concatenating their outputs and passing them through a fully connected layer.
 Number of heads and the size of key, query, and value matrices are adjustable.

-The `ConjugationRNN` contains a single RNN layer and a fully connected layer.
+`ConjugationRNN` contains a single RNN layer and a fully connected layer.
 The size and number of hidden layers in the RNN are adjustable.

 ## Training

-Here we are using `Adam` for the optimizer as well. `nn.CrossEntropyLoss` is used as the loss function.
+Here we are using `Adam` for the optimizer and `nn.CrossEntropyLoss` as the loss function.

-We use the same approach for a simple grid search as in the previous task.
+We use the same grid search approach as in the previous task.
-For each model architecture we train with all possible hyper parameter combinations.
+For each model architecture we train with all hyperparameter combinations.
-Each architecture has its model specific parameters, in addition to the common parameters.
+Each architecture has model-specific hyperparameters in addition to the common ones.
-Additionally we measure the average training time for each model architecture.
+Additionally, we measure the average training time for each model architecture.

-We used a batch size of 64, and trained 30 epochs for every run.

-The model with the highest accuracy is chosen.
+We used a batch size of 64 for all models, trained 30 epochs for every run, and selected the model with the highest accuracy.

-SimpleMLP:
+`SimpleMLP`:

 | l1 | l2 |
 | -------------- | --------------- |